fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 The appearance of our current application is quite modest.
 In [exercise 0.2](/en/part0/fundamentals_of_web_apps#exercises-0-1-0-6), the assignment was to go through Mozilla's [CSS tutorial](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).

-Before we move onto the next part, let's take a look at how we can add styles to a React application.
+Before we move to the next part, let's take a look at how we can add styles to a React application.
 There are several different ways of doing this and we will take a look at the other methods later on.
 First, we will add CSS to our application the old-school way; in a single file without using a [CSS preprocessor](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor) (although this is not entirely true as we will learn later on).

 Let's add a new <i>index.css</i> file under the <i>src</i> directory and then add it to the application by importing it in the <i>index.js</i> file: